AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/create-design.md

     hideSearchBar: true,
     hideFilters: true,
     disablePremiumContent: true,
+    // Keep users within the curated set (suppress "more like this")
+    hideMoreLikeThis: true,
   },
   // Specify the list of file types that the user can publish
   allowedFileTypes: ["application/pdf", "image/jpeg", "image/png"],